-In May of 2024, the House Committee on Agriculture held a committee markup of the Farm, Food, and National Security Act of 2024 (H.R.
+In May of 2024, the House Committee on Agriculture held a full committee markup of the Farm, Food, and National Security Act of 2024 (H.R.
 8467), commonly known as the "2024 Farm Bill."
 This legislation included comprehensive risk management tools for farmers and ranchers, loan guarantees for agricultural loans, rural development programs, nutrition support and investments in conservation.
 Banks play a critical role in rural America, and this legislation provided a vehicle for the banking industry to help meet the financial needs of farmers, ranchers, and agricultural communities across the country.
 The meaningful changes proposed in the 2024 Farm Bill would allow bankers to better serve their customers and ensure they have high levels of credit availability in the years to come.

-ABA commends the House Committee on Agriculture for including many of our priorities in the 2024 Farm Bill, including modernizing the USDA's Farm Service Agency (FSA) loan guarantee limits, clarifying bona-fide operator rules for beginning farmer programs, modernizing and raising limits for the down payment assistance program, and providing robust risk management tools that allow our customers to have greater stability and predictability for each growing season.
-We also commend Sen. Boozman on his farm bill frameworks that made similar much-needed modernizations, and look forward to working with Sen. Klobuchar as she crafts her priorities and adds her leadership to the Committee.
-We look forward to working with the Senate Committee on Agriculture developing Farm Bill this year that will potentially include many of the same banker supported provisions as the 2024 House Farm Bill.
+ABA commends the House Committee on Agriculture for including many of our priorities in the 2024 Farm Bill,1 including modernizing the USDA's Farm Service Agency (FSA) loan guarantee limits, clarifying bona-fide operator rules for beginning farmer programs, modernizing and raising limits for the down payment assistance program, and providing robust risk management tools that allow our customers to have greater stability and predictability for each growing season.
+We look forward to working with the House Committee on Agriculture developing Farm Bill this year that will potentially include many of the same banker-supported provisions as the 2024 House Farm Bill.

-In addition to the Farm Bill, bankers were supportive of economic assistance for farmers and ranchers.
-Bankers joined commodity groups to have meetings on Capitol Hill with congressional offices to push for the inclusion of economic assistance within the Congressional appropriations legislation.
-Farmers and Ranchers are struggling throughout the country, and bankers work with these customers every day to create solutions to ease economic challenges.
-Without economic assistance, farmers and ranchers will continue to have cashflow issues that will adversely affect their operations.
+In addition to the Farm Bill, bankers were supportive of the economic assistance measures enacted for farmers and ranchers.
+Bankers joined commodity groups to have meetings on Capitol Hill with congressional offices to push for the Emergency Commodity Assistance Program (ECAP) payments that became part of Congressional appropriations legislation.
+Farmers and Ranchers are still struggling throughout the country, and bankers work with these customers every day to create solutions to ease economic challenges.
+Even with ECAP payments, farmers and ranchers continue to have cashflow issues that have adversely affected their operations.
 As the agricultural economy continues to struggle, bankers stand ready to work with their customers through this economic downturn.